triwav/roku-test-automation/README.md

 m.odc = createObject("RTA_OnDeviceComponent")
 ```

 Once setup you can send requests to the device to either kick off an event or check whether the expected outcome occurred or both.
-The following is list of all current request types:
+The following is a list of all current request types:

 #### `getValueAtKeyPath`